-- Cook chicken for about 40-45 min until cooked through and no longer pink
+- Poach chicken for about 5-10 min until cooked through and no longer pink

-- Let cool in refrigerator for about 15 minutes
+- Let cool in the refrigerator for about 15 minutes.

-- In separate bowl, add mayo, curry, celery, other 1/2 tarragon and fresh cracked black pepper
+- In a separate bowl, add mayonnaise, curry, celery, scallions, remaining tarragon and fresh cracked black pepper.

-- Let mixture set in refrigerator for at least 2 hours to allow flavors to peak and "marry"
+- Let the mixture sit in the refrigerator for at least 2 hours to allow flavors to peak and enjoy.

-Serve on top of fresh greens as a salad or with your favorite gluten free bread in a sandwich as desired.
+Serve on top of fresh greens as a salad or with your favorite gluten free bread as desired.

 Amount Per Serving Calories 317Total Fat 18gSaturated Fat 5gTrans Fat 0gUnsaturated Fat 13gCholesterol 168mgSodium 478mgCarbohydrates 9gFiber 3gSugar 4gProtein 32g